At Blush, style is served first

 After a belly-readying wait (a euphemism, but the climate eroded impatience), my Grouper arrived plump atop an artful pat of griddle cake and surrounded by grill-marked carrots and asparagus spears.
 Attractive plates are a plus -- each plate was visually appetizing -- but one bite into the undercooked carrots undermined that appeal.
 The grilled veggies were more of a garnish than a side.
 The slab of grouper was rich with seasoning, but the cut was too thick for pepper to save it.
 Grouper is not a typically flavorful fish, so some splashes of lemon would have been well worth the effort.
 The griddle cake was paired with a creamy shrimp sauce, so that abetted the desperate fish.
 The poblano shrimp cake really saved the plate.
 Its flavors fully impacted; first buttery cornbread, then lightly spicy shrimp.

-the main component was delicious, with its slightly sweet balsamic reduction, but the main side, the mashed potatoes, were served at room temperature.
+The Pan Seared Scallops with sundried tomato mashed potato(es) offered the opposite problem -- the main component was delicious, with its slightly sweet balsamic reduction, but the main side, the mashed potatoes, were served at room temperature.
 It seems the kitchen staff has yet to gel completely, leading to some timing errors and subpar peices.
 If Farina is aiming for upscale dining, he will need to tighten these loose screws or he will find himself as another Bryn Mawr vagrant.

 The dessert menu was fine (pretty typical fair, i.e. Apple Tart, Tiramisu, Chocolate Mousse cake..), but not as lip-lickingly awesome as we'd hoped.
 Two diners opted for solely for coffee, and one for gelato (vanilla and chocolate).
 Without a clear winner on the dessert menu (all $7), I opted for the taste of three desserts ($7).
 A tiny cuplet of chocolate ice cream arrived alongside a chocolate mousse tartlet and a lemon meringue tartlet.
 The ice cream was a cool but quickly melting dark chocolate.
 The chocolate mousse tartlet suffered from a very bland shell, but the lemon "chiffon" tartlet was a cool lemon curd with just the right bite.
 My recommendation, skip the rest and GO LEMON!